QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 simplify(Dt.doit())
 ```

-This is consistent with the solution we provided in our lecture on [geometric series](https://python.quantecon.org/geom_series.html#example-the-money-multiplier-in-fractional-reserve-banking).
+This is consistent with the solution in the lecture on [geometric series](https://python.quantecon.org/geom_series.html#example-the-money-multiplier-in-fractional-reserve-banking).

 #### Example: discrete random variable

-We can also use SymPy to compute the expectation of a discrete random variable.
+Here we use SymPy to compute the expectation of a discrete random variable.

-Let's define a discrete random variable $X$ with [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution):
+Let's define a discrete random variable $X$ following a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution):

 $$
 f(x) = \frac{\lambda^x e^{-\lambda}}{x!}, \quad x = 0, 1, 2, \ldots